fzacek/gradle-version-bump-action/README.md

-# Maven Version Bump Action
+# Gradle Version Bump Action

-A simple GitHub Actions to bump the version of Maven projects.
+A simple GitHub Actions to bump the version of Gradle projects.

 When triggered, this action will look at the commit message of HEAD~1 and determine if it contains one of `#major` or `#minor` (in that order of precedence).
-If true, it will use Maven to bump your pom's version by the X.x.x major or x.X.x minor version respectively.
+If true, it will use sed to bump your Gradle build's version by the X.x.x major or x.X.x minor version respectively.
 All other commits will cause a bump in the x.x.X patch version.

 For example, a `#minor` update to version `1.3.9` will result in the version changing to `1.4.0`.
 The change will then be committed.